Why Are Midsize SUV Headlights Failing Safety Tests?

 How Can You Check Your Vehicle for Recalled Parts?

 An auto manufacturer is legally required to notify all the owners of affected vehicles that they know of within sixty days the recall is reported.
-Once you receive the notice, details of how to remedy the issue for free should be included in the letter.
-If you are suspicious that your vehicle may have a defective part, you can check on safecar.gov to see if there are any existing recalls on your vehicle.
-In many cases, recalls are started because of consumer reports.
+Once you receive the notice, the letter should include details on how to remedy the issue for free.
+If you suspect your vehicle may have a defective part, you can check safecar.gov to see if there are any recalls for your vehicle.
+In many cases, recalls are initiated due to consumer reports.

 How Do You Report a Potential Auto Defect?